-Thermo Scientific Maxima Probe qPCR Master Mix (2X) is an universal ready-to-use solution for quantitative real-time PCR and two-step real-time RT-PCR on most real-time PCR machines.
+Thermo Scientific Maxima Probe/ROX qPCR Master Mix (2X) is a ready-to-use solution optimized for quantitative real-time PCR and two-step real-time RT-PCR.
 The master mix includes Maxima® Hot Start Taq DNA polymerase and dNTPs in an optimized PCR buffer.
-ROX Solution is provided separately for use with machines that require ROX.
-Maxima Hot Start Taq DNA polymerase in combination with an optimized buffer ensures PCR specificity and sensitivity. dUTP is included in the mix for optional carryover contamination control using uracil-DNA glycosylase (UDG).
-The use of Maxima Probe qPCR Master Mix in real time PCR ensures reproducible, sensitive and specific quantification of genomic, plasmid, viral and cDNA templates.
+It is supplemented with ROX passive reference dye.
+Only template and primers need to be added.
+Maxima Hot Start Taq DNA polymerase in combination with an optimized buffer ensures PCR specificity and sensitivity. dUTP is included in the mix for optional carryover contamination control using uracil DNA glycosylase (UDG).
+ROX serves as a passive reference dye.
+The use of Maxima Probe/ROX qPCR Master Mix (2X) in real-time PCR ensures reproducible, sensitive and specific quantification of genomic, plasmid, viral and cDNA templates.
+The master mix can be used with most real-time thermal cyclers, that are compatible with ROX reference dye; Applied Biosystems: ABI PRISM® 7000, 7300, 7900 HT, StepOneTM.